The customer – or user – experience is everything. How does this apply in the school context?

 SSO is an important part of education technology that delivers a positive customer and user experience.
 Schools and businesses are getting more benefits in finding platforms that do what they do really well, rather than being locked into single resource functionality.

 It’s all about the customer’s experience, and what the customers – teachers, parents and students – want to do.
 They want to be able to do everything they need to do, as best as they can, and as easily as they can.
 This is what SSO can do for your school and your school community.

 Another important contributor to a positive user experience is data interoperability.
 Having the capability to enable fast, efficient transfer of information across processes and software makes it easier for people to interact with you.

 Data interoperability allows for information collected in one software application to be used across other applications.
-For example, forms and process should pre-fill where a school has the consent of individuals to use their data and information across the school.
+For example, forms and processes should pre-fill where a school has the consent of individuals to use their data and information across the school.